wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Readme.md

 _Note: The PSD2 legislation uses the term "dynamic linking" for this dependency of the signature on the operation data.
 It mandates using at least the other party account number and a payment amount as data that enters the signature (in PSD2 terminology, the "Authentication Code")._

+The number of authentication attempts is limited.
+In the case the signature verification fails, the number of remaining accounts is decremented and in the case there are no more attempts left, the activation is blocked.

 ### Login

 The overview diagram of the transaction signing for login is fairly simple: